 In 1997 James Melton printed a booklet by the title Fighting Back!
 A Handy Reference Guide for King James Bible Believers.
 On p.
 3 is a list of questions for those who disagree with him on the KJV issue, the author asks:

 Remembering that the Holy Spirit is the greatest Teacher (John 16:12-15; I John 2:27), who taught you that the King James Bible was not infallible, the Holy Spirit or man?

 Reliance on Ruckman is evidenced by the fact that he included more books by Ruckman than any other author in his “Recommended Reading” list at the end of the booklet.
-In his biographical sketch of Peter Ruckman in his "Great Soldiers of the Cross" series, he praised Ruckman as "one of the most effective preachers of the twentieth century."
+The biographical sketch of Peter Ruckman in the "Great Soldiers of the Cross" leaflet series, published by his church and likely written by him, praises Ruckman as "one of the most effective preachers of the twentieth century.

 In 1998 Ed DeVries issued the first edition of his book The Word of God Divinely Inspired and Inerrantly Preserved.
 In his 2000 edition he ends the book with the following two sentences on p.
 92: “Thank God!
 He has given us an inerrant copy of His Word – The KING JAMES BIBLE!”

 In the very first page of the introduction he lists Ruckman as being one of the “greater minds.”
 In his “bibliography and suggested reading” he lists two books by Peter Ruckman.
 A number of years back Ed DeVries had a News-Of-Interest newsletter distributed by e-mail.
 I was forwarded one of his e-mail newsletters on January 10, 1999 that I kept all these years which bore the subject line “OH SHUT UP ABOUT DR. RUCKMAN.”

 In 1999 Dr. Solomon Aordkian wrote Honoring the King James Bible.
 The very first sentence in the book affirms: